HomeSustainabilityEnvironmentNatural Resources Capital

 When environmental impact assessments determine that protection is required at a limestone quarry that we own, we protect rare species via measures such as installing protective equipment, transplanting and restricting development work.

 Chichibu Taiheiyo Cement Corporation is actively involved in the conservation of rare plants.
-At the Kanouyama Quarry located in Kanna Town, Tano District, Gunma Prefecture, 38 rare plants native to the quarry have been transplanted into a botanical garden set up at the quarry with the cooperation of a local nature conservation group.
+At the Kanouyama Quarry located in Kanna Town, Tano District, Gunma Prefecture, 38 rare plants native to the quarry have been transplanted into a botanical garden with the cooperation of a local nature conservation group.
 In addition, at the same company’s Miwa Quarry, which is conducting limestone extraction on Mt.
 Buko, located in Chichibu City and Yokoze Town in Saitama Prefecture, we are preserving and increasing the population of 68 native plant species together with local experts and using the Central Research Laboratory’s biotechnology.

-Silene keiskei (Kanouyama Quarry)
+Silene Keiskei (Kanouyama Quarry)

-Silene keiskei (Kanouyama Quarry)
+Silene Keiskei (Kanouyama Quarry)

 Iwakinbai (Kanouyama Quarry)